- Speak to your vet first — While some foods are fine for most dogs, others may not benefit from a bland dog diet.

 - If using Native Pet’s Pumpkin Powder, scoop the recommended amount depending on your dog’s weight with water and mix to create a puree.
 Once the puree is ready, mix it with your dog’s regular kibble and it’s ready to eat

 Pumpkin and sweet potatoes are great options when your dog is experiencing diarrhea.
 Since they’re high in fiber and filled with nutrients, they can help get your dog’s stomach back on track.
+Our vet does recommend being sparing with it, though.
+Pumpkin acts as fiber and can give your dog diarrhea.

 Depending on your dog’s size, you can mix a scoop or two of pureed canned pumpkin or sweet potato with your dog’s regular dry food.
 You can also use Native Pet’s Pumpkin Powder, which is made with pumpkin, pumpkin seed, and apple powders.
 Their pumpkin powder can be easily stored for up to 2 years in your cupboard, helping to produce less waste.